 The first Google Penguin update was implemented on April 24, 2012, though it was not publicly identified as Penguin until the 26th.
 Penguin was meant to be a smaller-scale update than Panda, affecting only three per cent of English-language queries.

 Shortly after the initial implementation of Penguin #1, many webmasters cried out about unfair traffic loss.
 Google created a feedback page for two purposes.
 It allowed webmasters to report black-hat sites that still maintained high rankings, and it allowed webmasters who felt their sites were penalized unfairly to receive reconsideration.

-The fourth Penguin update, labeled by Google as Penguin 2.0, rolled out on May 22 of 2013, and was the first Penguin update of the year.
+The fourth Penguin update, labelled by Google as Penguin 2.0, rolled out on May 22 of 2013 and was the first Penguin update of the year.
 It was another relatively minor update, though Google has not released the exact details of what it targeted.
 Research into the evidence suggested that it was targeted at the page level rather than implementing site-wide penalties for entire domains.